-U.S. Customs and Border Protection Agriculture Specialist Job Information
+U.S. Customs and Border Protection Agriculture Specialist Job Info

 In the effort to keep the border of the United States safe and secure, the importance of monitoring and governing the types of plant and agricultural products that enter the country cannon be overstated.
 U.S. Customs and Border Protection Agriculture Specialists fill the often overlooked but vital role of safeguarding the U.S. economy against threats to the economy and ecosystem.